Tenthwave Digital

 Tenthwave Digital is a digital agency founded in 2011 as a merger of three other digital agencies.
 It specializes in social marketing, digital strategy, website design and development, SEO and SEM, digital advertising, promotions, sweepstakes and technology.
-Its notable clients include PayPal, Time Warner, Duncan Hines, eBay, Google, Facebook, Visa, Pinnacle Foods and Snyder's-Lance.

-Campaigns by the agency have included "Stop Bullying, Speak Up" — a global campaign, engineered in partnership with Facebook, Time Warner, and Cartoon Network.
-The campaign reached over 2 million users and garnered over 150,000 pledges.

-Other work has included an "I'm Voting" app for Facebook and CNN to encourage users to commit to voting in the 2012 United States Presidential election, Canadian Club's "Hide A Case Campaign," as well as campaigns for Birds Eye Vegetables and Voss Water.

-Additionally, Tenthwave Digital has been a Facebook Preferred Marketing Developer in Applications since 2011.
+Its works include an "I'm Voting" app for Facebook and CNN to encourage users to commit to voting in the 2012 United States Presidential election, Canadian Club's "Hide A Case Campaign," as well as campaigns for Birds Eye Vegetables and Voss Water.
+It has been a Facebook Preferred Marketing Developer in Applications since 2011.